Skip to content

 Source code in synalinks/src/optimizers/omega.py

-async def on_epoch_end(
+async def on_epoch_end(self, epoch, trainable_variables):

-"""Called at the end of an epoch
+"""Called at the end of each epoch.

 Args: